djotaku/Snap-in-Time/README.md

 Future things it will do:
 -Send them to a backup drive so they will actually protect against hardware failure -Similar culling on the weekly, quarterly, and yearly scale.
 I'm basing it on a conversation I had in the btrfs mailing list.
-Here's how the guy who inspired me explained it to me:
+Here's how the guy who inspired me, Duncan, explained it to me:

 "However, best snapshot management practice does progressive snapshot thinning, so you never have more than a few hundred snapshots to manage